hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/karma-yoga/008_each_is_great.md

 of the householder and of the monk.
 The householder marries and carries on his duties as a citizen, and the duty of the other is to devote his energies wholly to religion, to preach and to worship God.
-I shall read to you a few passages from the Mahâ-Nirvâna-Tantra, which treats of this subject, and you will see that it is a very difficult task for a man to be a householder, and perform all his duties perfectly:
+I shall read to you a few passages from the Mahā-Nirvāna-Tantra, which treats of this subject, and you will see that it is a very difficult task for a man to be a householder, and perform all his duties perfectly: